-Much like a group of Manc Calvin Harris’, we get all the pizza.
+Just like Calvin Harris should have sang, we get all the pizza.
 We like them square pizzas, round pizzas, and 22-inch in diameter pizzas.
-And here’s where we get them: it’s the ultimate guide to the best pizza joints in Greater Manchester.
+We like them Napoli pizzas, we like them Roman pizzas, we like them deep pan Chicago pizzas.
+And here’s where we get them: it’s the ultimate guide to the best pizza joints in and around Manchester.

 -